Trina0224/WalkingWithGod/README.md

 4. smart background change.  (can be better)
 5. No matter which version BIBLE user select.
 We still need to extract from BBE. ok.
 6. Using BBE to create dictionary for AI.
-7. CopyRight Page.
+7. CopyRight Page.  (ok, can be better)
-8. Clean non-necessary console.log().
+8. Clean non-necessary console.log(). ok.
+(Can do it again later)
-9. no verse returned processing. ok.
+9. no verse returned processing. ok.  ??
 10. book name in different language. ok.
 11. Default generate random verses.
 12. Default book, language value. ok.
 13. Constraint chapter number ok.
 14. Constraint verse number. ok.
+15. Fix no select but just search issue.
+16. Bug, click hide/unhide and cause background change.

 MEMO: work on this link:
 https://codesandbox.io/s/jrze53pqr?file=/index.js:1092-1102